Bigbadbilal/VibeWeather/weather-dashboard/README.md

 ## 👨‍💻 Author

-Bilal
+Your Name
 - GitHub: [@bigbadbilal](https://github.com/bigbadbilal)

 ---
 ⭐️ Don't forget to star this repo if you find it useful!